St. Matthew's Anglican Church (Ottawa): First Avenue at Bank Street

 Before becoming the Seventh Bishop of Ottawa in 1993–1999, the Right Rev. John Baycroft had been assistant rector at St Matthew's Church, Ottawa.

 Before becoming the Eighth bishop of Ottawa 1999–2007, Rt Rev Peter Coffin served as an assistant curate at St. Matthew's Church.

 Extensive restoration work by Robertson Martin Architects, received an Ottawa Architectural Conservation Certificate of Merit.
-The church is known for musical excellence, with several notable boy choristers, namely Gerald Finley, Daniel Taylor and Matthew White, who have achieved international acclaim.
+The church is known for musical excellence, with several notable boy choristers, such as Gerald Finley, Daniel Taylor and Matthew White, who have achieved international acclaim.